h15200/notes/linux.md

      to its users of any Linux distrubution
    - Ubuntu is widely used for cloud deployments

+4. Alpine (not really)
+   - not a "family", but is one of the few distros that is not based on GNU
+   - is very lightweight, making it a popular choice for container images where there needs to be linux binaries to run
+   - other popular conatiner images include centOS, and `bookworm` and `bullseye` from the Debian family

 ## Kernel

 - the term `operating system` is commonly used in 2 ways